PathPlanning/CBS--PrioritizedPlanning--MP/README.md

   This tag also includes tag `path` with `pathfound` attribute, which can be `true` or `false` depending on whether the solution was found.
 Tag `path` includes several `section` tags each of which corresponds to one agent’s action and contains the following tags:
     - id - section id
     - start.x, start.y - agent position before taking action
-    - goal.x, goal.y - agent position after taking action (this position is either the same as the start position either adjacent to it)
+    - goal.x, goal.y - agent position after taking action
-    - duration - duration of the action (always equals 1)
+    - duration - duration of the action

 [Example](Examples/empty_single_log.xml) of output file for this mode.